a1v0/a1v0.de/articles/remote-instance-spoke-with-multiple-remote-instances.md

 The solution for outbound connections is quite straightforward.

-0. Make sure you're in the right scope, i.e. "ServiceNow Remote Instance Spoke"
+0. Make sure you're in the right scope, i.e. "ServiceNow Remote Instance Spoke".
+It doesn't work very well when you mix and match scopes
 1. Find the Flow Action that you would like to modify, e.g. Update Remote Records Using Import Set **[VALIDATE THE NAME OF THE ACTION]**
-2. Create a copy of the Action (the OOB Action won't be editable in any case)
+2. Create a copy of the Action (the OOB Action won't be editable)
 3. Add a new input: reference field, referring to the Connection & Credential Alias table
 4. In the Script Step of the Flow Action, instead of hard-coding the endpoint, put in your new input

-You must also follow the above steps for any dependent Actions, e.g. the action that retrieves remote import sets.
+You must also follow the above steps for any dependent Actions, e.g. the Action that retrieves remote import sets.

 ## Retrieving remote records (inbound synchronisation)

 The inbound actions are trickier, since they use Data Streams.
 I have never had access to Integration Hub Pro and so could never see the contents of the Data Stream used by the Spoke.

-As such, I can't say whether it's OK to simply clone the Action, as before, and add in a variable.
+As such, I can't say whether it's OK simply to clone the Action, as before, and add in a variable.
 The Data Stream might also contain some hard-coded logic, after all.

 If you're fortunate enough to have a Pro subscription, have a look to see what the Data Stream Action does and act accordingly.

 For anyone else, the solution is fairly straightforward:

-0. Make sure you're in the right scope, i.e. "ServiceNow Remote Instance Spoke"
+0. Make sure you're in the right scope, i.e. "ServiceNow Remote Instance Spoke".
+It doesn't work very well when you mix and match scopes
 1. Create a new Flow Action (don't copy the existing Action)
 2. Create variables and a REST step similar to the outbound Actions.
 You'll need to change some bits of config, because we're retrieving, rather than sending
 3. Add logic to send the retrieved data into a local (not remote) import set

 It's not hugely complicated, though you'll need to write much of this code yourself, instead of relying on OOB code like we did for outbound connections.

-### Journal entries
+### Potential pitfall for inbound sync: journal entries

 The one thing that's not handled properly when running an inbound sync is journal fields (work notes and comments).

 I couldn't find anything in the Spoke that suggests that this is handled at all.
-However, this might be where the Data Stream Action does something clever.
+However, this might be where the Data Stream Action that I can't see does something clever.

-If you can't download all un-synced comments via the Spoke, you might want to consider using ServiceNow's [Table API](https://docs.servicenow.com/bundle/washingtondc-api-reference/page/integrate/inbound-rest/concept/c_TableAPI.html).
+If you can't download all un-synced comments via the Spoke, you might want to consider using ServiceNow's [Table API](https://docs.servicenow.com/bundle/washingtondc-api-reference/page/integrate/inbound-rest/concept/c_TableAPI.html) in your REST step.
 With it, you can either download a big text dump of all journal fields, or you can query the `sys_journal_field` table.

 (Querying `sys_journal_field` has always struck me as bad practice, given that it's such an enormous table, but ServiceNow recommends it as a way to tackle the issue of journal fields.)